 Professional Development: Teachers are provided with robust professional development throughout the year.
-Our program closes for two days annually for teachers to get together to work on the program intention for the year as well as two full weeks before the school year begins.
+Our program closes for two days annually for teachers to work on the program intention for the year and two full weeks before the school year begins.
 Teachers are also given opportunities to go to conferences and workshops that focus on the Reggio Emilia approach, teaching strategies, skill-building, and Jewish curriculum.
-Each preschool also holds all-staff meetings in addition to teaching team meetings and individual teacher meetings during the week.
+Each preschool also holds all-staff meetings, teaching team meetings and individual teacher meetings during the week.